WritingPreferenceBench/Writing-Preference-Bench/README.md

 python eval/eval_llm_judge.py --input_dir data/pairs --model_name Gemini-2.5-Pro --output_dir results
 ```

-All scripts automatically compute accuracy based on human-annotated preference pairs.

-📝 **Notes**
-- The dataset and evaluation templates are standardized for both English and Chinese subsets.
-- Please ensure consistent random seeds when reproducing experiments.
-- Default outputs include `.jsonl` results and accuracy summaries in `.csv` format.
+Outputs include accuracy metrics and per-genre performance breakdowns.

 ---

 ## 📜 License

-**WritingPreferenceBench** is released under the **[Open Data Commons Attribution License (ODC-BY)](https://opendatacommons.org/licenses/by/)**.
+**WritingPreferenceBench** is distributed under the **[Open Data Commons Attribution License (ODC-BY)](https://opendatacommons.org/licenses/by/)**.
-The dataset and accompanying scripts are freely available for research and educational use.
+The dataset and documentation are released for research and educational use.

 You are required to:
-- Give proper attribution to the original authors.
+- Provide proper attribution to the authors.
-- Comply with the licenses of any referenced datasets included in derived works.
+- Respect the licenses of any referenced data included within derivative works.

 ---